syncfusion-content/fileformat-docs/FileFormat/DocIO/FAQ.md

 {% highlight vbnet %}
 [VB]

-'Load a source document
+'Loads a source document

 Dim document As New WordDocument("Template.docx")

-'Attach the template document to the source document
+'Attaches the template document to the source document

 document.AttachedTemplate.Path = "D:\Data\Template.docx"

-'Update the styles of the document from the attached template each time the document is opened
+'Updates the styles of the document from the attached template each time the document is opened

 document.UpdateStylesOnOpen = True

-'Save and close the document
+'Saves and closes the document

 document.Save("Sample.docx", FormatType.Docx)